Meet Our Teachers

 What is your best advice for a 1st year teacher?

 Relationships are the most important factor in learning.
-Care enough to connect with your students, to have high expectations, to follow-through, to reach to out to their parents, to find out why…why they are tired or late or angry…Teaching is one of the toughest jobs in the world, but it is also one of the most important and most rewarding!
+Care enough to connect with your students, to have high expectations, to follow through, to reach out to their parents, to find out why…why they are tired or late or angry…Teaching is one of the toughest jobs in the world, but it is also one of the most important and most rewarding!
 You DO make a difference!

 Brett Kushner